This post may contain affiliate links, please see our policy for details.

 I’m not a morning person, or a huge fan of breakfast, so it’s a pretty big deal when I find something that I like to eat (or in this case, drink).
-What’s been my go-to for the past year?
-A yummy kale blueberry smoothie.

 When it’s in a smoothie and disguised with fresh fruit…absolutely!

 So let’s talk about the pros and cons of this yummy liquid breakfast, shall we?

 And when I say liquid breakfast I’m not talking about a Shamrock Shake.
 We’re talking something healthy.

 Pros – it’s delicious, nutritious and quick and easy to make.
 Not only that but you don’t need an expensive machine to make it.

 I’ve been using our trusty, old blender and it works just fine.